 Step 7: Measure progress along the way (see M & E section under Data section).
 Indicators are critical to measuring progress and determined if changes need to be made along the way.
 Data sources must be identified at the outset, or a mechanism developed to collect new data and information.
 We would recommend engaging an academic to help identify indicators, data sources and analyse your progress if you are unsure of this step.

 Step 8: Communicate your results.
 Work with the media to share your results to wider stakeholders through newspapers, social media, etc as well as with the head teachers of participating schools so your primary audience is kept informed and educated.

-The interventions in the Save LIVES technical package apply to all age groups, but a particular focus on children is required.
 Limited by physical, cognitive and social development, young children are more vulnerable in traffic than adults.
 We must make special efforts to address their needs particularly as pedestrians and cyclists.
 Adolescents may be more prone to take risks, particularly as drivers of motorized two- or four-wheelers.

 Policies that protect children effectively on the roads will also strengthen protection for all vulnerable road users and indeed the wider population.

 Limiting speeds to around 30 km/hr around schools has proven effective in protecting children and reducing road traffic injuries.
 Speed reduction measures around schools include sidewalks, speed humps and chicanes, signalized crossings, crossing supervision, safe play areas and the enforcement of speed limits.